Ericsson/ered/README.md

   How long to delay the closing of clients that are no longer part of the slot map, in milliseconds.
 The delay is needed so that messages sent to the client are not lost in transit.
+Although the closing of these clients is delayed, the clients are put in a state so they respond immediately to commands with `{error, node_deactivated}`.
 Default 10000.

-  It's unlikely that you would get any useful response from a node that is no longer part of the slot map, so you may want to set this option close to zero to make pending commands fail as soon as possible and return an error.
-This option may be deleted in a future version.

 ### Client options